KAIFNADAF/poppulo-pdf-rag/README.md

 ## Deployment

 The app is deployed on Streamlit Community Cloud using Groq for LLM inference.
-If the app sleeps due to inactivity, clicking Wake App will restart it.
+If the app sleeps due to inactivity, clicking Relaunch will restart it.

 ## Design Decisions